Skip to content

 Civilizations oscillate between pattern-dominant and mystery-dominant phases.
 Neither pure phase is stable.
 The Balanced Path (civilizational lucidity maximized) is a dynamic equilibrium, not a static state; it requires continuous correction.

-The historical evidence is rich: the succession from Enlightenment to Romanticism to Positivism to Postmodernism can be read as alternating pattern-dominant and mystery-dominant phases.
+The succession from Enlightenment to Romanticism to Positivism to Postmodernism can be read as alternating pattern-dominant and mystery-dominant phases.
 Each excess of pattern-awareness provokes a mystery-awareness reaction, and vice versa.
-Corollary C2.1; that pure scientism and pure mysticism are both incomplete: plays out repeatedly across civilizational history.
+Corollary C2.1, which says pure scientism and pure mysticism are both incomplete, plays out repeatedly across civilizational history.

 Corollary (CV-Osc.1) CV-Osc.1